Graicc/wasm_bindgen_duck_type/README.md

     let input = MyType::default(); // All fields are null / default
     let input = MyType::new(
         42,
-        ... // Pass a function
+        JsValue::NULL.into() // Pass a function
     );

     let num = GetNumber(input); // 42